DakshG07/wasmpu/README.md

 So let's give it a go!

 I started by defining our control-flow, program, and call stacks.
 If we need more stacks, we'll add them in later.
 A `Vec<u8>` works perfectly for the cause.
 Next, we check the magic number.
 This is just the `\0asm` at the beginning of the file.
 I like to call this our `sus detector`.

+Next.
+We need to figure out parsing the type section.
+Numbers are encoded using LEB, and refer to the types.
+Now, for the life of me, I can't find *any* documentation on what the things that come after the `0x01` but before the array actually *mean*.